Skip to content

 What’s the difference between composable and headless commerce?

-Headless means separating the frontend from the backend via APIs — it’s a technical architecture choice.
-Composable goes further: it means selecting best-of-breed components for each commerce capability (search, PIM, OMS, payments) and composing them together.
+Headless means separating the frontend from the backend via APIs.
+That’s an architectural choice.
+Composable goes further: you pick best-of-breed components for each commerce capability (search, PIM, OMS, payments) and wire them together.
 All composable architectures are headless, but not all headless implementations are composable.
 SAP Commerce Cloud supports both through its OCC API layer.

 Can we start with Composable Storefront and go fully composable later?

-Yes, and we recommend this approach for most B2B projects.
+Yes.
+And we recommend exactly this for most B2B projects.
 Composable Storefront is built on Angular and consumes Commerce Cloud’s OCC APIs.
-Because everything runs through APIs, you can replace the Composable Storefront with a custom React or Next.js frontend later without changing the commerce engine.
-The investment in Commerce Cloud configuration, data models, and integrations carries over.
+Because everything runs through APIs, you can swap in a custom React or Next.js frontend later without touching the commerce engine.
+Your investment in Commerce Cloud configuration, data models, and integrations carries over completely.
+That’s the whole point.

 How many developers does a composable architecture require?

-A composable stack typically needs 2–3 dedicated frontend developers plus 1–2 Commerce Cloud backend developers for ongoing maintenance.
-Compare that to an integrated Composable Storefront approach, which can run with 1–2 full-stack developers.
-The composable approach also requires DevOps capability for managing multiple deployment pipelines, CI/CD configurations, and service dependencies.
+A composable stack typically needs 2 to 3 dedicated frontend developers plus 1 to 2 Commerce Cloud backend developers for ongoing maintenance.
+Compare that to an integrated Composable Storefront approach, which can run with 1 to 2 full-stack developers.
+You also need DevOps capability for managing multiple deployment pipelines, CI/CD configurations, and service dependencies.
+It adds up quickly.

 Is composable commerce more expensive than integrated?

 Initially, yes.
-The setup overhead (component selection, integration, pipeline configuration) adds 4–8 weeks and typically 20–30% to the initial project cost.
-But over a 3–5 year horizon, composable can be cheaper if you need the flexibility — swapping individual components costs less than re-platforming an entire integrated stack.
-The break-even depends on how frequently you need to evolve your frontend and how many storefronts you run.
+The setup overhead adds 4 to 8 weeks and typically 20 to 30% to the initial project cost.
+But over a 3 to 5 year horizon, composable can be cheaper if you actually need the flexibility.
+Swapping individual components costs less than re-platforming an entire integrated stack.
+The break-even depends on how often you need to evolve your frontend and how many storefronts you run.

 Does SAP support composable architecture on Commerce Cloud?

 SAP actively supports composable approaches through Commerce Cloud’s OCC API layer and the Composable Storefront framework.
-SAP’s own architecture guidance positions Commerce Cloud as a “composable commerce engine” that can serve multiple frontend experiences.
-The platform’s API coverage is comprehensive enough for most B2B scenarios, though some edge cases may require custom API extensions via SAP BTP.
+Their own architecture guidance positions Commerce Cloud as a “composable commerce engine” that can serve multiple frontend experiences.
+The platform’s API coverage is solid for most B2B scenarios, though some edge cases may need custom API extensions via SAP BTP.

 E-CommerceSAPComposable CommerceB2BSAP Commerce Cloud